Keep the Kids Active

 - show them how to place an arm in a sling

 - show them how to apply splints to a leg

 - show them any bandaging technique that is within their age range to understand

 - these skills are different at 2 years and 12 years

-- 2 year olds are happy to drag a piece of clean bandage though a mudhole
+- 2-year-olds are happy to drag a piece of clean bandage through a mudhole

 11. The Map and Compass